The Origins of Meditation

 Attempts have been made to try and categorise meditation into different types – largely distinguished by different actions of the mind.
 Single pointed, analytical, observation etc…

-‘Yogas chitta vritti nirodah’ (Sutra 1.2).
+‘Yogas chitta vritti nirodah’ (Sutra 1.2), which essentially means:

 The Objects of Meditation

 Even the mind itself may become the object – watching, observing, noticing, the ‘mind’.
 Who then is doing the ‘witnessing’ you may ask?
 A good question.

-To this extent, if one is to concentrate on whatever is the object of the meditation, an initial placement is required.
-In all instances, there is a direct action taken in order to do ‘something’, generally to ‘sit still’ in order to just ‘be’.
-Just like when telling a dog to ‘sit’ still.
+To this extent, if one is to concentrate on whatever is the object of the meditation, one must place the mind.
+In all instances, there is a direct action taken in order to do ‘something’ just like instruction is given to a dog to sit still.
 As we know however, a dog will rarely remain still forever, especially an active one or when food is involved.
 So too in meditation.

 Herein then lies the paradox of meditation – whilst the aim is for the body and mind to reach stillness (even momentarily), there is still some conscious effort involved.
 Effort involved in maintaining a state of contemplation or concentration, on whatever is the object of attention.